OCT-FPGA/udp-network-demo/README.md

 ## Pre-requisites

 - A build machine with Vitis 2023.1 installation required.
 Setup instructions are available [here](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/cloudlab-setup/build-machines.md).
+It is recommended to select least 4 CPU cores and 64 GB of RAM for the build machine.

 - A CloudLab experiment should be created with two nodes.
 Instructions can be found [here](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/cloudlab-setup/fpgas.md).
 Note that you don't need to set up the experiment until you finish bitstream generation.
 The CloudLab experiment is only needed for the targeting workflow.
 This workflow has been tested and verified using Xilinx RunTime (XRT) version 2023.1.
 Other versions may also support, but have not been tested.
 Use the CloudLab profile ```oct-u280``` with two compute nodes when creating the experiment.